The annual Small Business Saturday®—as a retail and community event—is anything but small. In fact, Americans spent $17.9 billion last year.

 - Selling each other’s products: Getting your product sold in multiple locations is usually a great option for increasing sales and profits.
 You’ll want to make sure that your product is being placed in stores where your customers will most likely shop.
 For example, you run a bakery that specializes in chocolates, and there’s a jewelry store in your area.
 You could partner with that jewelry store and display small boxes of chocolates alongside their jewelry.
 The jewelry store would get a cut of whatever they sell in their store.
 These two items would go very well together and most likely increase sales and profits for both of your stores.

 Small Business Saturday can be one of the most profitable days of the year for your small business.
 But don’t think that simply being open will drive business results.
 You’ll need to get the word out about your Small Business Saturday sale and create special offers and partnerships in order to capitalize on the momentum of the annual celebration.
 And don’t forget to direct customers to your website this year.
-Online shopping is likely going to increase due to COVID-19.
+Online shopping is on the rise.
 With the right strategy, you could see yourself set up for a very large sales bump just in time for the holidays.

 Next Steps: Sign up for the weekly Small Biz Ahead Newsletter and we’ll send you guides, articles, and videos to help you navigate the ins and outs of being a great small business owner.